tglander/docs/articles/api-auth/passwordless.md

 <%= include('./tutorials/adoption/_about.md') %>

-Auth0 currently does not support an [OIDC-conformant](/api-auth/tutorials/adoption) passwordless authentication mechanism.
+Auth0 currently only supports an [OIDC-conformant](/api-auth/tutorials/adoption) passwordless authentication mechanism using the Auth0-hosted login page.

-OIDC-conformant clients will not be able to use the new authentication pipeline or request API access tokens.

-We plan on implementing OIDC-conformant passwordless authentication in future releases.
+We plan on implementing OIDC-conformant passwordless authentication mechanism for embedded login scenarios in future releases.